Vishnu-Adda/news-reader/README.md

 - ListView to have tappable article titles
 - SQLiteDatabase to permanently store article info
 - WebView to show the articles in the app natively

+This app uses the HackerNews API to get the top tech articles of a certain day.